Demystifying Artist Residencies Workshop

 Update 10/01/2022:

-You can find the Powerpoint Presentation and Shared Resources document for this professional development workshop below:
+You can find the Powerpoint Presentation and Shared Resources document from this professional development workshop below:

 Tara Bursey is an interdisciplinary artist, self publisher and arts worker.
 Her work has been exhibited across Canada as well as in Copenhagen, Berlin and Eye, Suffolk, UK, and she has presented her artistic research in the areas of textiles and contemporary art at Symposia in Los Angeles, Sackville and Savannah.
 She is perhaps best known for her rigourous work in the areas of programming and education, which has included bringing arts education to first and second graders at her neighbourhood school, developing innovative youth outreach programs in partnership with hospitals and service providers, and curating exhibitions about zines, trade union banners and wrestling.